-Suomen Ekomodernistit ry or Ecomodernist Society of Finland (EMF) is an independent Finnish environmental organization founded in 2015.
+Suomen Ekomodernistit ry or Ecomodernist Society of Finland (ESF) is an independent Finnish environmental organization founded in 2015.
 We see ecomodernism, broadly defined, as the best option of increasing both human and nature’s well-being.
 We are also the Finnish chapter of Energy for Humanity.

 Below is the English translation of our founding charter.